Indra-db/Flecs-Rust/README.md

 #### What's next?

-* Meta, Json, Script addons.
-This will allow for reflection, serialization, and scripting capabilities for creating entities and components.
-See the [Flecs documentation](https://github.com/SanderMertens/flecs/blob/v4/docs/FlecsScript.md) for more information.
-* Wasm unknown unknown.
-The project is currently in the process of supporting wasm32-unknown-unknown target.
-This is expected to land in some shape or form by the end of August.
-* API refinements, resolving safety issues & documentation.
-* C# scripting support.
-Integration with [Flecs.Net](https://github.com/BeanCheeseBurrito/Flecs.NET) to work seamlessly with Flecs Rust API.
-* More demos and examples.

 ## The Aim

 The plan is to match feature parity of the C++ API, starting with the core library (done!) while also being fully documented and tested and addressing any safety issues that may arise.
 The project aims to provide a safe, idiomatic, and efficient Rust API for Flecs, while also being a good citizen in the Rust ecosystem.